VU-Pharmacy Technology C.G.

 - Pharmaceutical production or sales in the pharmaceutical industry

 - Prisons, primary care organizations, education and training, the military, veterinary pharmacy and pharmacy organizations.

-- According to BLS as on May 2017 there were 417,720 pharmacy technicians working across the nation, out of which 282,155 were PTCB certified.
-As PTCB certified pharmacy technicians are being preferred by employers, each year more number of pharmacy technicians are getting themselves PTCB certified.
+- According to May 2019 BLS data, there were 422,300 pharmacy technicians working across the nation.
+282,155 were PTCB certified.
+With PTCB certified pharmacy technicians being preferred by employers, each year the number of pharmacy technicians becoming PTCB certified has grown.

 - More than half of all jobs were in pharmacies and drug stores.